navpreetnp7/PyGNN/README.md

 python train.py --epochs --lr --hidden --ndim
 ```

-You can also look at the embeddings after training by printing embedx and embedy
+You can also look at the embeddings after training by printing embedx and embedy.